-Council operates Community Wastewater Management Systems (CWMS) within the townships of Angaston (Penrice only), Lyndoch, Mount Pleasant, Nuriootpa, Springton, Stockwell, Tanunda and Williamstown.
+Council operates a Community Wastewater Management System (CWMS) within the townships of Angaston (Penrice only), Lyndoch, Mount Pleasant, Nuriootpa, Springton, Stockwell, Tanunda and Williamstown.

 All septic tanks installed on properties within these townships must have a connection to the CWMS.

 Businesses operating within these townships must apply for a Trade Waste Connection to the CWMS.